GENERAL: What delivery methods do you offer?

 For the United Kingdom, we offer "Royal Mail First Class Standard Post" and "Registered Next Working Day".

-For international parcels we use Royal Mail "Airmail" or "International Signed For" depending on the size of the order.
+For international parcels we use Royal Mail "International Signed For" which will come with a tracking number.
 Delivery times can vary but generally take about a week.

 GENERAL: I live outside of the U.K. Do you ship internationally?